How Fast Does a Snail Move?

 Species of Snail

 Snail species play a crucial role in determining how fast these intriguing creatures can move.
 There are over 60,000 species of snails worldwide, each with its unique characteristics.
-Some snail species, like the common garden snail, are known for their slow and deliberate pace, moving at a leisurely 0.03 miles per hour.
-In contrast, certain species, such as the Roman snail, can cover more ground at a relatively faster 0.03 miles per hour.
-The size, shape, and physiology of snail species are key factors influencing their individual speeds in the fascinating world of gastropods.
+Some snail species, like the common garden snail (Cornu aspersum), are known for their slow and deliberate pace, often cited moving at a leisurely 0.03 miles per hour (approx. 1.3 cm/s).
+In contrast, certain species, such as the Roman snail (Helix pomatia), are sometimes noted to cover more ground, though precise comparative speeds can vary widely based on conditions.
+The size, shape, foot musculature, and physiology of different snail species are key factors influencing their individual speeds in the fascinating world of gastropods.

 Environmental Conditions